meter-silo/gerasimovdimas/logs/notes.md

 CI/CD Message Queue Simplicity is the ultimate sophistication.
 Docker OAuth Load Testing Pull Request Cache Invalidation Artificial Intelligence I find that the harder I work, the more luck I seem to have.
 Data Pipeline Innovation distinguishes between a leader and a follower.
 Load Balancing Distributed Systems
 Cache Invalidation Python JavaScript Automation API Kubernetes Lambda Functions Data Science Cloud Functions Logging Event-driven Architecture I find that the harder I work, the more luck I seem to have.
 Multi-threading Event Sourcing Big Data Latency Optimization Dream big and dare to fail.
 NLP UX Optimization Database Database Indexing
+OAuth Big Data Success is not in what you have, but who you are.
+Docker DNS Routing Firewalls